 A raised tent platform may be the answer if you’re looking for an elevated camping experience.
-You can build a raised tent platform for a level surface on which to pitch your tent.
+You can build a raised tent platform for a level surface on which to pitch your tent or you can buy a tent platform kit.
 This not only makes camping more comfortable, but it can also help keep your tent dry in wet weather.
 In addition, a raised platform can provide some protection from insects and other small critters.

 Building a raised tent platform is a relatively simple project that can be completed in a day or two.
 The following instructions will show you how to make a basic raised tent platform.